 What makes the perfect pitch?
-Earlier this year, we were in South Florida for Biz Dev Camp, talking it out.
-Joe Rinaldi, Coach/Owner of That was Clutch, led the discussion.
+That was the question posed at Biz Dev Camp, with Joe Rinaldi, Coach/Owner of That was Clutch, facilitating the discussion.
 Drawing on the collective experience and know-how of the group, we landed on several takeaways to up the ante on your next pitch.

 Read on for a walk-through of the ideal pitch, play-by-play, using insights gleaned from Biz Dev Camp.

 The digital services industry is changing.
 That is beyond doubt.
 What it meant to be in the industry in the late ’90s and mid-2000s and what it means to be a part of it today are hugely different.
 And every year, someone decides that the end is near.
 Sometimes it’s a member of the old guard, and sometimes it’s a member of the new.

 But we’re still here.
 Not because they were wrong, which they were, but because we are resilient and strong.
 We learn and we adapt.
 And the digital services industry is maturing.
 Where will it end?
 We don’t know.
 But we do have some insights into where it’s going.

 Of the hundreds of people I’ve met who started a digital agency, almost all of them stumbled into it.
 But the two people on today’s show saw the web as a way to improve their lives.
 Living in a small Northeastern mill city, a tanking economy and failing health were taking its toll on the young couple.
 And then a friend told them about working in tech in Atlanta.
 Sherri and Reuben Johnson never looked back.
 Listen to part one of The Fly Media Origin Story.
 Listen to this episode now!